 - Purge the machine with fresh water to flush out any coffee residue.

 - Empty the used capsule container – Coffee grounds contain oils that go rancid and if you leave capsules too long in the used capsule container you are not helping your machine stay fresh.
 They also will continue to leak coffee juices.

 - Replace the water in the water reservoir and make sure it’s completely full each day.
 Clean the water tank each week.

 - Wipe down the exterior surfaces of the machine with a damp cloth.

-- Make sure the counter top is dry and there’s no puddles beneath the machine.
+- Make sure the countertop is dry and there are no puddles beneath the machine.

 Not only will this help you preserve your investment (saving money in the long term), but it will also ensure that the taste of your coffee remains as good as it was when you first invested in your Nespresso machine.